grownseed/haibu-ishiki/README.md

-# Haibu Ishiki
+# Ishiki

 Wrapper for [Haibu](https://github.com/nodejitsu/haibu) and [Http-Proxy](https://github.com/nodejitsu/node-http-proxy)

 ## What does it do?

 It makes running a Node deployment server as painless as possible.
+It is currently aimed at people with single-server installations who intend to run a small development platform.

 ## How does it work?